Spatial contributions to nuclear magnetic shieldings: Introduction

 Further information about the magnetic shielding density can be obtained from the individual orbital contributions to the magnetic shieldings\cite{Soncini:05} and shielding functions.
 Dividing the magnetic shielding density into positive and negative parts as well as into orbital contributions shows the spatial origins of the shielding and deshielding contributions to the shielding tensor and the isotropic shielding constants.\cite{Acke:18, Steiner:04} Thus, calculations of magnetic shielding densities provide a rigorous physical basis for interpreting nuclear magnetic resonance (NMR) chemical shifts.

 In this work, we develop a methodology for analyzing spatial contributions to nuclear magnetic shielding constants.
 We apply the methods to the hydrogen and carbon nuclei in benzene (\ce{C6H6}) and cyclobutadiene (\ce{C4H4}), which are test cases representing aromatic and antiaromatic hydrocarbons, respectively.
-In the next section, we present the underlying theory, and continue in \secref{implementation} with the employed numerical methods.
+Next, we present the underlying theory in \secref{theory}, and continue in \secref{implementation} with the employed numerical methods.
 Then, in \secref{methods}, we describe the computational methods.
-We discuss the magnetic shielding densities of the studied molecules in \secref{results}, and summarize and form our main conclusions in \secref{summary}.
-Atomic units are used throughout the text, unless specified otherwise.
+We discuss the magnetic shielding densities of the studied molecules in \secref{results}, and summarize our study and form our main conclusions in \secref{summary}.